 Preferred contact method: If you have a question, please contact me first through my Ohio State email address.
 I usually reply to emails within 24 to 48 hours on school days.
 If you do not get a response within 2 days, you should send a follow up email.
-To make sure your email does not go in my junk folder, start the subject line as "GEOG_4103" followed by appropriate subject text.
-(The email sent via Inbox on carmen canvas may not get my attention quickly).
+To make sure your email does not go in my junk folder, start the subject line as "GEOG_5201".